Is acupuncture appropriate for me?

 Biochemical evidence shows that acupuncture also increases the activity of the opioidergic system, releasing natural endorphins like serotonin, dopamine, neutrophins and nitric oxide, which may be effective in treating chronic pain and headache disorders.

 What is acupuncture used to treat?

 Acupuncture has been used for both acute and chronic health conditions.
 The goal is to promote and restore the balance of energy and improve overall health and well-being.
-The benefits of acupuncture can extend to a wide variety of conditions from emotional disorders (anxiety, depression) to neurological conditions like migraines, Parkinson's disease or as a rehabilitation strategy for individuals who suffered a stroke.
+The benefits of acupuncture can extend to a wide variety of conditions, including emotional disorders (anxiety, depression); neurological conditions, such as migraines or Parkinson's disease; or as a rehabilitation strategy for individuals who suffered a stroke.

 Are there risks involved?

 Overall, the risks of acupuncture are very low if you are treated by a certified and experienced acupuncture practitioner.
 The needles are sterile and disposable to reduce infection risks.
 Possible side effects include minor issues, such as soreness or bruising at the needle sites.
 Injury may occur if the needles are pushed in too deeply (particularly in the lung), however this is extremely rare.